Peanut Sauce

 Instructions

-• In a mixing bowl, add the peanut butter.
+- In a mixing bowl, combine peanut butter and soy sauce.

-• Transfer the sauce to a serving bowl.
+- Transfer the sauce to a serving dish or jar.